Nepomuceno/statsd-appinsights-backend/README.md

             aiRoleName: "MyFrontEnd",  // [Optional] Add this role name context tag to every metric
             aiRoleInstance: "VM7",  // [Optional] Add this role instance context tag to every metric
-            aiTrackStatsDMetrics: true  // [Optional] Send StatsD internal metrics to Application Insights }
+            aiTrackStatsDMetrics: true  // [Optional] Send StatsD internal metrics to Application Insights compressedProperties : true // [Optional] To indicate if you are sending extra properties encoded or not.
+        }
     ]
 }